Pavelow1806/Talos360-Tech-Assessment/notes.md

 - Added a new service for managing products and another for managing suppliers, and added it to dependency injection.
 - Made extension class for DateTimeOffset to avoid the weekend.
 - Modified tests to follow AAA testing and to keep to the acceptance criteria.
+- Added a test base class for test setup.
+- Added tests for individual services.
 #### Notes
 - These services are designed to be individual and extendable to allow access or modifications to have minimal impact in the future.
 - I think the patterns I've used is overkill in this case but I'm just trying to demonstrate best practice.